 CA Hong Kong was established on November 20, 2020 under the laws of Hong Kong.
-CA Hong Kong was non-operational as of December 31, 2020, and is expected to commence operations in 2021.
+CA Hong Kong was non-operational as of December 31, 2020, and commenced operations in 2021.
 CA Hong Kong was formed with the intent to meet legal and regulatory purposes in support of CA LLC's investment advisory business.